Scrambles 2015 dates are as follows:

 Scrambles provide an excellent opportunity for incoming students to meet current students, learn about Whitman, and gain a greater understanding of what to expect when they begin college.
 Scrambles also ease the transition from summer activities to college life by giving first-years the chance to meet new friends before school begins.
 So, how about taking a week before school starts for a wilderness adventure?

-In 2014, the Outdoor Program offered 20 Scrambles.
-These trips included backpacking in the Wallowas, Olympics, Strawberrys, Elkhorns, and the North Cascades, sea kayaking in the San Juan Islands, canoeing on Ross Lake, rock climbing at Smith Rock, and whitewater kayaking and rafting on the Salmon River.
+In 2015, the Outdoor Program will offer 20 Scrambles.
+These trips will include backpacking in the Wallowas, Olympics, Strawberrys, Elkhorns, Mt.
+St. Helens, and the North Cascades, sea kayaking in the San Juan Islands, canoeing on Ross Lake, rock climbing at Smith Rock, and whitewater kayaking and rafting on the Salmon River.

-Most trips are designed for participants with little or no outdoor experience, but there are some strenuous trips for the more seasoned outdoors adventurer.
+Most trips are designed for participants with little or no outdoor experience, but there are some strenuous trips for the more seasoned outdoor adventurer.

-There are also two early Scrambles offered for debate students, athletes, international students and SCORE participants.
-Both trips will return with time for students to make most commitments to their sport, team, and orientations.
+There is also one early Scramble offered for athletes, international students and SCORE participants.
+That trip will return with time for students to make most commitments to their sport, orientation, and/or program.

 Like us on Facebook!